 Nobody can guarantee an outcome one way or another if the court is forced to make a decision regarding your children.
 However, If you can back up your claim with hard evidence the likelihood of a court awarding sole custody to a person with mental health issues is unlikely.
 In these situations it...Read more »

 No alimony or minor children.
 Very amicable - agreed on all details.
 Both of us have IRA's, 401k's but do not currently draw retirement benefits.
 Is uncontested an option (as is our STRONG preference)?
-Does this change if my wife buys a house after filing but before finalized (not sure why she...
+Does this change if my wife buys a house after filing but before finalized (not...
 Read more »

 There are too many other facts needed to answer your question.
 Is the house community property; e.g., was it purchased during the marriage with money owned equally by the spouses?
 Was the $33000 community property?
 Are you the husband, the person who paid toward the mortgage, or both?
 I suggest...Read more »